cashewe/llun/docs/IDEAS.md

 ## Further CMD commands

 In the name of YAGNI, the product will release with the bare minimum collection of commands.
-There are bound to be further QoL commands that could be added to make the tool easier to use.
+There are bound to be further QoL commands that could be added to make the tool easier to use. for instance if we support custom rules, then allowing users to store them in a specific folder would be good. could llun generate the structure for them with a command? could it generate the rules for them via LLM just because?

-### respect gitignore

-setting this boolean true could allow the tool to default ignore any file in the gitignore, thus helping avoid sending secrets.txt or whatever to a public endpoint.
-This is an essential feature tbh...

 ### some kind of extension filter